wrcarpenter/MMA-Betting-Model/README.md

 Tracking mixed martial arts competitions and betting activity to identify optimal trading strategies.
 Take a statistical and automated approach to placing wagers on weekly events in an effort to maximize returns and minimize human engagement with detailed analysis.

+## Inspiration

+Bill Benter, a successful horse gambler active mostly in the 1990s in Hong Kong.

+## Objective

+Create a handicapping method that delivers supierior, and uncorrelated, returns to the market overtime (ex: SP 500, 10y Treasury, Nasdaq).

 ## Programming Languages

 Python (scraping, cleaning), Stata (regression analysis, cleaning).
 Use Beautifulsoup or Selenium for web-scraping.
 Concurrency can help speed up scraping data.